TwitchPlaysLeaderboard/TPLDocumentation/getting_started.rst

 an error occurred.
 However, this is **not** the only way an error can be returned.

-**IMPORTANT:** In rare cases, a CloudFlare error page may be returned instead of a JSON error page.
+**IMPORTANT:** In rare cases, a CloudFlare error page may be returned instead of a JSON formatted response.

 ::